BloomWare25/BloomWare25/README.md

 ---

-🕊️ *We are Phoenix.
+🕊️ *We are BloomWare.
 We rise.
 We build.
 We inspire.*